wikicrafter/wikicrafter/index.md

 # My name is Giga
-## I'm computer science guy, who likes this field and I'm keen to improve my skill each day in my life
+## I'm computer science guy, who likes this field and I'm damn keen to improve my skill every day in my life

-### Markdown
+### What do I like in this field? <br>Well, many topics like a: * Data Science & AI * Software Development * Web Development * Cloud infrastructure * Network Engineering

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for